 Banana Hasa: fried plantain is often served as a side or even as a main dish.
 Its sweet, caramelized flavor goes very well with seafood.

 Kesio: Arubans have a sweet tooth so you will always find various desserts on the menus.
-The most popular one is the Aruban version of crème caramel that is called locally Kesio.
+The most popular one is the Aruban version of crème caramel which is called locally Kesio.

 Aruba Ariba: it is the signature cocktail of the island so it is definitely something you should try when vacationing on Aruba.
-This delicious long-drink major ingredients are vodka, rum, crème de banana, Coecoei (this is an agave-rum mix and available only in Aruba, at home can be replaced with passion fruit nectar or with cherry brandy) and different fruit juices.
+These delicious long-drink major ingredients are vodka, rum, crème de banana, Coecoei (this is an agave-rum mix and available only in Aruba, at home can be replaced with passion fruit nectar or with cherry brandy), and different fruit juices.